 Importance of Travel Insurance to Poznan'

 Getting International travel insurance is a wise safety measure.
 Every Indian visitor needs to do this as well.
 We are visiting Poznan right now.
 Unexpected events do occur.
-Getting comprehensive travel insurance is crucial.
+Getting comprehensive travel insurance for Poland trip is crucial.
 This is to avoid really high medical expenses.
 This is especially true considering the high expense of healthcare in Poland.

 Conclusion